 Twilio - Twilio powers your mobile messaging and call campaigns.
 They integrate with us to handle sending your mobile message and connecting calls, receiving replies from your activists, and purchasing and managing phone numbers.

 Core fields - Core fields are Action Network's built-in fields for activists.
-They are first name, last name, street, email address, mobile number, city, state, zip/postal code, country, and language.
+They are first name, last name, street, email address, mobile number, city, state or province, zip/postal code, country, and language.
 Don’t make your own fields for this data, use ours (and make your life easier)!
 We already have questions built-in for the core fields too, so you should never create your own questions or custom fields for this data either (we’ll get to questions later on).

 Custom fields - Use custom fields to keep track of other data you collect for an activist that will vary from person to person.
 For example, you could make custom fields for contact preference, accessibility concerns, volunteer shift, or employer.